pypyr.steps.filewritejson

 format json with token replacements

 All inputs support substitutions.
-This means that you can specify another context item to be the path and/or the payload, for example:
+This means that you can construct the path or payload from other context variables:

 arbkey: arbvalue